-The SkinGuard razor with two cartridges is just under US $10 and a four cartridge refill pack is about US $15 in my local megamart.
-Amazon stocks the razor with three cartridges and an eight cartridge refill pack.
+The Gillette SkinGuard razor with two cartridges is just under US $10 at my local megamart.
+Amazon also stocks the razor with two cartridges for under US $10 and an eight cartridge refill pack for about US $16.
 So, like most modern shave systems, there’s a fairly low up-front cost but the back end will add up in the long run.

 My Experience With The Gillette SkinGuard Razor

 The Gillette SkinGuard cartridge works on any handle that accepts Fusion cartridges, so if you have a Fusion handle laying around, you’re good to go.
 If you don’t have a Fusion handle you can get the SkinGuard with a handle.
 The handle looks like a different design to me but I’m told it’s just a different color scheme of the original Fusion handle (but it’s not a FlexBall handle).

 So here is my Gillette SkinGuard review.
 My first couple of shaves with the Gillette SkinGuard were decent, if a little messy: I used traditional shave cream with a shaving brush and the lubricant on the cartridge mixed with the lather in an odd way, creating little “tendrils” and generally not shaving with a clean track (I’ve seen this happen with other lubricated cartridge razors too, especially the lubrication “gel” in some Schick Hydro cartridges).
 However, the results of those shaves were actually quite decent–solidly in the “Darn Fine Shave” (DFS) range, though not “Baby’s Butt Smooth” (BBS).